pyHPC/sc25-bof/proposal.md

 ## Session leader information

-Name: Bryce Adelstein Lelbach
+Name: Andy Terrel
 Email: aterrel@nvidia.com
 Company/Institution: NVIDIA
 Country: US
-Biography (up to 150 words):
+Biography (up to 150 words): Andy Terrel leads NVIDIA CUDA Python from the product management team.
+His research focused on domain-specific languages to generate high-performance code for physics simulations with the PETSc and FEniCS projects.
+Andy is a leader in the Python open-source software community.
+He's most notably a co-creator of the Dask distributed computing framework, the Conda package manager, the SymPy symbolic computing library, and NumFOCUS foundation.

 ## Selection of a topic area that best fits your BoF (see below);

 Standards
+Practitioners in HPC
 Community Meetings
-Practitioners in HPC
+Democratization of HPC
 State of the Practice
-Democratization of HPC

 ## Abstract
 (100-word maximum)